koreachain/koreachain.github.io/assets/docs.md

 :::tip[Airdrop]
 Why don't you join our **Airdrop**?
 Get exclusive access to the pioneer **AI-sovereign blockchains**, and rewards never seen before in crypto.
 This is your chance to be part of the **Internet of Blockchains Revolution**.

-Buy NFT for Airdrop: https://www.tensor.trade/trade/plushylilpenguins
+Buy NFT for Airdrop: [The Royale Society of Iceberg](https://nft-chain.org/collection/iceberg) on the NFT-Chain Marketplace, or [Plushy Lil Penguins](https://www.tensor.trade/trade/plushylilpenguins) on Solana.
 :::

 Our security-first culture ensures that NFT-Chain is not only a **pioneering Aggregated NFT Layer** but also one that operates on the **highest standards of integrity and assurance**.
 Through continuous audits, we establish transparency and accountability, empowering our users to collect, trade, and hold NFTs with complete peace of mind.